What is a physician assistant?

 A PA exercises considerable autonomy in diagnosing and treating patients, but the supervising physician and state law determine the scope of a PA’s practice.
 PAs practice in a wide variety of specialties and settings.

-PAs are trained in accredited programs that typically last about 25 months.
-The first year is generally devoted to rigorous, intensive classroom and laboratory training.
-The second year of training is spent in a series of closely supervised clinical rotations in a variety of medical and surgical specialties.
-MEDEX Northwest, like most PA programs, emphasizes primary care training.
-Finally, though details vary, the majority of PA programs (including MEDEX Northwest) require applicants to have previous health care experience and some college education before embarking on PA training.
-Graduates of accredited PA training programs must pass a national certification examination in order to practice.
+PAs are educated in accredited programs that typically last about 25 months.
+The first year is generally devoted to rigorous, intensive classroom and laboratory education.
+The second year is spent in a series of closely supervised clinical rotations in a variety of medical and surgical specialties.
+MEDEX Northwest, like most PA programs, emphasizes primary care education.
+Finally, though details vary, the majority of PA programs (including MEDEX Northwest) require applicants to have previous health care experience and some college education before embarking on PA education.
+Graduates of accredited PA education programs must pass a national certification examination in order to practice.

 How do I become a PA at MEDEX Northwest?